MET Syllabus 2025: Subject-Wise Syllabus and Weightage PDF Download

 • Diazonium salts: importance in synthetic organic chemistry

-• Polymers: General introduction and classification of polymers, general methods of polymerization – addition and condensation, copolymerization, natural and synthetic rubber, and vulcanization, some important polymers with emphasis on their monomers and uses – polyethylene, nylon 6,6; polyester and bakelite.
+• Polymers: General introduction and classification of polymers, general METhods of polymerization – addition and condensation, copolymerization, natural and synthetic rubber, and vulcanization, some important polymers with emphasis on their monomers and uses – polyethylene, nylon 6,6; polyester and bakelite.

 • Biomolecuels: general introduction and importance of biomolecules